sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

 For more information, please see
 :doc:`the dedicated UUID documentation </configuration/introduction>`.

-An administrator can be an application-level account defined for accessing the Local Manager or a local operating system account belonging to an operating system group associated with a role.
+An administrator can be an application-level account defined for accessing the Web Manager or a local operating system account belonging to an operating system group associated with a role.

 For example, to add a new administrator named **sa-admin**::